Picture Credit: Shutterstock

 Companies Need To Adapt a Multi-cloud Strategy

 Many companies have embarked on cloud adoption roadmaps but get stuck on how best to implement multi-cloud solutions.
-The primary drivers to move away from on-premises workloads are typically to avoid continuous hardware investment and reduce operational costs.
+The primary drivers to move away from on-premises workloads are typical to avoid continuous hardware investment and reduce operational costs.

 Cloud-based service providers offer a Pay-As-You-Go (PAYG) price model with access to infinite capacities.
 This model can instantly allow for the provisioning of cloud resources.